akkefa/ml-notes/docs/index.rst

 .. title::
-   Welcome to Machine learning math Explained!
+   Greetings and welcome to my machine learning math notes.

 Welcome to Machine learning Mathematics!
 ========================================